dasilvaca/Courses/Google Foundations of Project Management/module 1/Welcome to Google Project Management Foundations - Lesson 1.md

 - Hands-on learning: Build project plans, timelines, and manage budgets.
 - Career-ready: Share work with Google and other employers upon completion.
 - Insights from Google professionals and interview preparation tips.

+## Highlights of Key Concepts
+> - **Project Management Definition**: Organized application of skills and tools to achieve project goals.
+> - **Core Skills**: Action-orientation, organization, diligence, and strategic thinking.
+- **Learning Path**: The program is designed to teach both technical and soft skills crucial for success in project management roles.
+- **Future Opportunities**: Connection with top employers and a chance to showcase practical experience.